 DNA is an amazing thing.
 That is an understatement.
 Your DNA can tell you what diseases you may be at high risk for so you can take action before they develop.
 Therefore, your DNA may save your life, prolong your life, or at the very least, provide a better quality of life.
 For instance, women who carry a harmful variation of the BRCA1 or BRCA 2 gene are at a much higher risk of developing breast cancer, ovarian cancer, or both.
 The same for men who carry those genes.
 They too have a higher risk of developing breast cancer, and both men and women who have inherited the gene mutations have an increased risk of developing other cancers, as well.
 Genetic testing allows the patient medical options years before the disease may develop.
-Today, the dental field is also utilizing DNA testing.
+Today, the dental field is also utilizing DNA testing to identisfy dental genetic risk.
 Dental researchers are aggressively studying genetics as a way to ascertain the risk their patients may have of developing oral health diseases so they can treat, or even help prevent, them before they develop.

 Epigenetics and Dentistry